 RENÉE RALLAY (d.1587+)

 Renée Rallay was the daughter of one Madam Rallay, chamberwoman to Mary Queen of Scots in 1555.
-Madam Rallay returned to France c.1567/8 but on December 13, 1574 Mary wrote a letter asking for Madam Rallay and her daughter to come to her in England to help her "invent and work" designs for her needlework.
+Madam Rallay returned to France c.1567/8 but on December 13, 1574 Mary wrote a letter asking for Madam Rallay and her daughter to come to her in England to help her "invent and work novelties," in other words, designs for her needlework.
 There was some suspicion that this was a plot to communicate with her allies, since the emblems used in needlework often had hidden meanings, but by February 1577, Mary got her wish.
 Renée is referred to as both Mademoiselle de Rallay and Mademoiselle de Beauregard in records of the household, which may indicate that she had married a man named Beauregard.
 Or not.
 Mary mentions that she has "lost" Ralley in a letter written on September 6, 1585, but it is unclear whether she meant Madam Rallay had died or simply that she had returned to France.
 Renée, however, was still in England.
 She was listed as a genlewoman of the chamber in July 1586 and bore Mary's train at her trial in 1587.
 After Mary was executed her ladies were held at Fotheringay until July 30, when they were taken to Peterborough Cathedral for Mary's funeral.
 It was September before they were finally released and allowed to leave England.
 Renée appears to have returned to France.

 see MARGARET HARLESTONE